 Sharks are SO fascinating and one of the coolest ocean animals!
 They are always at the very top of the list for kids of all ages, and is one of our favorite subjects to teach about.

+Set it up outside in the backyard for a fun summer activity (Shark Week!) or birthday party game.
 They learn about all different kinds of sharks in the process, practice matching, work on hand-eye coordination, and have a blast!

 - identifying & matching sharks (using illustrations and/or optional plastic toys)